-cost and with greater predictability of access.
-The certainty with which a firm can expect to be able to access the Bank of England's facilities has been reinforced through a presumption that all firms that meet Threshold Conditions may sign up for the Sterling Monetary Framework and have full access to use the Bank of England's facilities.
+5.1 The Bank of England announced a number of changes to its liquidity insurance facilities in October 2013,15 which were further updated with the publication of the Bank of England Market Operations Guide in October 2019.16 These changes were designed to increase the availability and flexibility of liquidity insurance, by providing liquidity at longer maturities, against a wider range of collateral, at a lower cost and with greater predictability of access.
+The certainty with which a firm can expect to be able to access the Bank of England's facilities has been reinforced through a presumption that all firms that meet Threshold Conditions may sign up for the Sterling Monetary Framework and have full access to Sterling Monetary Framework facilities against eligible collateral.